gtnuux/gtnuux/README.md

 ## Why gtnuux??
-* Look at the logo.
+* Look at my profile picture.
 * The username gnutux was already taken.
 * Execute the following perl: `join('', map({/(.).(.).(.)/, ' and ', /.(.).(.).(.)/} 'gtnuux'))`